Bad Habits to Avoid When Working in Revit

 If you want to work faster in Revit and you're not using keyboard shortcuts, that's the best place to start.
 It takes significantly more time to navigate to different tools on the ribbon than to type a couple of letters on your keyboard.

-Watch below to see how I use 22 of my favorite keyboard shortcuts:
+Watch below to see 22 my favorite keyboard shortcuts:

-FYI I know I use text annotations instead of room tags in this video, for the record I DO NOT recommend doing that!
+FYI, I know I use text annotations instead of room tags and detail lines in place of upper cabinets in this video; for the record, I DO NOT recommend using those tools for those purposes!

 Dumb families are those that aren't parametric/flexible.